djkaty/Il2CppInspectorPlugins/README.md

 #### Licensing

 Submissions that are accepted will be licensed under AGPLv3.
+If your code is in a separate repo, your license must be compatible with AGPLv3.

-We may change, split or merge plugins over time to keep the codebase clean and logical, or incorporate new features added to Il2CppInspector.
+We may change, split, merge or remove plugins over time to keep the codebase clean and logical, or incorporate new features added to Il2CppInspector.